iampava/imagemin-webp-webpack-plugin/README.md

 Type: `boolean`<br>
 Default: `false`

-By default the plugin will print to the console
+By default, the plugin will print to the console

 1. the total number of megabytes saved by the webp images compared to the original ones
 2. the number of images that failed being converted